Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Discussion

 \section{Discussion}

-We have studied the electronic structure and transport in a MWSM superlattice device, have shown magnetization-tunable flat bands in the direction of transport, and have demonstrated that multiple conductance states could potentially be encoded in such a device.
-We have also shown that the multi-state behavior persists through all electrode and magnetic superlattice configurations we have considered, quite unlike the spin transport in traditional spin filtering systems.
-With regards to the superlattice picture, more analysis needs to be done to fully understand the connection between exchange textures and topological or electronic structure, the exploration of which is only nascent in systems such as semiconductor nanowires \cite{kammhuber_helical_2017} or magnetic superlattice graphene \cite{wolf_periodicgraphene_2021, paul_skyrmionlattice_2023} under skyrmion exchange superlattices which show topological flat bands.
-It should be noted that this effect only relies on the mean-field exchange splitting of a periodic ferromagnet, acting on spin space with contributions on the order of 100 to 1000 meV in bulk ferromagnets, as opposed to a real magnetic field or proximity-induced exchange, the effects of which would show with much weaker Zeeman perturbations or contribution to an effective gauge field.
-Thus, we expect the electronic structure in periodic MWSM lattices to be more robust closer to room temperatures, supposing a MWSM with Curie temperature above 300K as in Mn\textsubscript{3}Sn\cite{muduli_mn3sn_2019}, Co\textsubscript{2}MnGa\cite{saito_co2mnga_2021}, or Fe\textsubscript{3}Sn\textsubscript{2}\cite{yao_fe3sn2_2018}.
+We have explained the electronic structure and transport in a MWSM superlattice device, have shown magnetization-tunable axial LLs and flat bands in the direction of transport, and have demonstrated that multiple conductance states could potentially be encoded in such a device.
+We have also shown that the multi-state conduction behavior persists through all electrode configurations we have considered, unlike the spin transport in traditional spin filtering systems.
+With regards to the superlattice picture, the exploration of periodic exchange textures or artificial gauge fields and their topological structure is nascent in systems such as semiconductor nanowires \cite{kammhuber_helical_2017}, magnetic superlattice graphene \cite{wolf_periodicgraphene_2021}, or 2D Moir\'e magnets \cite{paul_skyrmionlattice_2023}.
+It should be noted that this effect only relies on the mean-field exchange splitting of a periodic ferromagnet, acting on spin space with contributions on the order of 100 to 1000 meV in bulk ferromagnets, as opposed to a real magnetic field or proximity-induced exchange, the effects of which would show with much weaker contribution to an effective gauge field.
+Thus, we expect the electronic structure in periodic MWSM lattices to be more robust closer to room temperatures, supposing a MWSM with Curie temperature above 300 K as in Mn\textsubscript{3}Sn\cite{muduli_mn3sn_2019}, Co\textsubscript{2}MnGa\cite{saito_co2mnga_2021}, or Fe\textsubscript{3}Sn\textsubscript{2}\cite{yao_fe3sn2_2018}.
 Nevertheless, other perspectives on scattering at MWSM DWs imply that skew scattering \cite{sorn_skewscattering_2021} or heavily-tilted Weyl cones \cite{xuan_tiltedMR_2021} could significantly decrease the MR.